MFG-Azure-MLOps-Hub/MFG-Azure-MLOps-Hub/README.md

                          --source_repo_url https://github.com/MFG-Azure-MLOps-Hub/MLOpsImgClass.git
 ```

-## Template
+## Templates
-As a hub to provide templates for industrial solution, the templates are orginized in multiple layers and tempates can reused as **base template** to make the template can focus on AI/ML algorithmn, data and business scenario.
+As a hub to provide templates for industrial solution, the templates are orginized in multiple layers and templates can reused as **base template** to make the template can focus on AI/ML algorithmn, data and business scenario.

 #### Root Template
 The Root Template is [MLOpsPython](https://github.com/microsoft/MLOpsPython).
 All the templates in this hub are extended from it.